OSInside/kiwi/doc/source/building/build_in_buildservice.rst

       <path project="$OBS_PROJECT" repository="$REPOSITORY_NAME"/>

+   The order in which you add repositories matters: if a package is present in multiple repositories, then it is taken from the **first** repository.
+The **last** repository is subject to path expansion: its repository paths are included as well.

    Don't forget to add the repository from the `Virtualization:Appliances:Builder` project, providing the latest stable version of KIWI (which you are very likely using for your local builds).